grantwinney/blog/content/posts/what-are-generic-attributes/index.md

 slug: what-are-generic-attributes
 summary: Generic attributes increase the flexibility of a very early .NET feature.
 Let's try using them and see how it keeps our code DRY.
 tags:
   - csharp-11
   - csharp
   - attributes
   - metadata
-- coding
 title: What are generic attributes in C# 11?
 ---
 For the uninitiated, [attributes](https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/reflection-and-attributes/) provide a way to attach extra metadata to a variety of C# elements.
 They're built into the .NET Framework (like [Description](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.descriptionattribute)), third-party libraries (like NUnit's [TestFixture](https://docs.nunit.org/articles/nunit/writing-tests/attributes/testfixture.html)), and you can even [define your own](https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/reflection-and-attributes/attribute-tutorial).
 While they don't directly affect your code, per se, they generally affect your application in some way, like how it compiles or what the user sees at runtime.